Considering a Sydney to Brisbane Road trip?

 Get an early start to avoid the peak hour traffic and head north from Sydney to Newcastle along the M1 Pacific Highway.
 Surrounded by golden beaches, this vibrant harbour city is one of New South Wales’ underrated gems, with great museums, coastal walking trails and the Insta-worthy Bogey Hole ocean pool.

-After lunch at the Honeysuckle harbour-side precinct, you can stretch your legs on the Bathers Way, which links Nobbys Beach and Merewether Beach.
+For lunch, I highly recommend trying out one of Newcastle’s fish and chip shops, home to some of the best fish and chips I have ever tasted.
+After , you can stretch your legs on the Bathers Way, which links Nobbys Beach and Merewether Beach.
 It also connects to the late 19th-century Fort Scratchley and offers regular sightings of migrating whales between May and November.
 No visit to Newcastle is complete without a swim at the Art Deco-style Ocean Baths, which have been enticing swimmers since World War I.

 Where To Stay In Newcastle